Biodiversity & Climate offsets of the ECCB2018 congress

 As human beings we cause harmful ecological impacts such as habitat destruction and greenhouse gas (GHG) emissions.
-Biodiversity and carbon offsetting are approaches where harmful ecological and climate impacts are compensated by producing some additional benefits for nature or sequestration of carbon that would not have be achieved without the offsetting.
-Biodiversity and carbon offsets are rather commonly used around the world.
+Biodiversity and climate offsetting are approaches where harmful ecological and climate impacts are compensated by producing some additional benefits for nature or sequestration of carbon that would not have be achieved without the offsetting.
+Biodiversity and climate offsets are rather commonly used around the world.
 In this project we aim to offset the harmful ecological and climate impacts of the European Congress for Conservation Biology, ECCB2018, and through a case-study gain new information about the magnitude of harm caused by a large international conference, and about the benefits gained through raising funds from the participants to be used for offsetting.

 Ecological harm and GHG emissions caused by ECCB2018

 When estimating the harmful ecological and climate impacts of any activity, the focus needs to be on the impacts that would not have taken place without the activity.
 As an example, we may assume that congress delegates would consume more or less the same amount of food whether they attend the congress of not, but they would not have flown to Finland without the congress.
 Thus, food consumption during the conference is not likely to cause additional environmental harm (in particular as we are serving mostly local products, fresh water fish and no meat during the conference) but the travelling is.
 To estimate the emissions caused by your travel, we request an estimate about the vehicles used and the distance travelled with each vehicle when you register to the conference.

 Ecological benefits and GHG sequestration gain of the ECCB2018 offsets